 Multiple options and accessories are available to customize the lift for specific applications.

 They do the lifting work for you.
-Material lifts help “save your back” — they’re an excellent solution for workplace rules and regulations associated with employee lifting.
+Material lifts help “save your back” — they’re an excellent solution for workplace Health and Safety rules and regulations for employees associated with lifting.

 The Genie® Hoist was the first material lift introduced to the market in 1966, and it became known worldwide as the product that “launched thousands of lifts.”
-Today, Genie material lifts are compact, lightweight units, constructed of aircraft-grade aluminum and selected steel components, used to lift materials ranging from 200 to 1,000 lb (91 to 454 kg) to heights of up to 26 ft (7.94 m).
+Today, Genie material lifts are compact, lightweight units, constructed of aircraft-grade aluminum and selected steel components, used to lift materials ranging from 91 to 454 kg (200 to 1,000 lb) to heights of up to 8 m (26 ft).